Dynamics of Mobile Manipulators using Dual Quaternion Algebra: Gauss's Principle of Least Constraint

-In this way, solving \eqref{eq:FinalGaussPrincipleFormulation} leads to the Euler-Lagrange dynamic description of a mechanical system by means of dual quaternion algebra.
-Algorithm~\ref{alg:dual-quaternion-euler-lagrange} summarizes the procedure for obtaining the Euler-Lagrange dynamic equation for a serial manipulator.
+In this way, solving \eqref{eq:GaussPrinciple} leads to the Euler-Lagrange dynamic description of a mechanical system by means of dual quaternion algebra.
 Once again, we assume that the robot forward kinematics and differential kinematics are available in dual quaternion space \cite{Adorno2011}.

 \begin{remark}

 Let $\mymatrix A\triangleq\left(1/2\right)\dot{\mymatrix M}_{\text{GP}}-\mymatrix C_{\text{GP}}$, then